mlabarre/crypto-dashboard/README.md

 This is the simplest installation.

+The documentation is in the overview of docker image [labarrem/crypto-dashboard-ui](https://hub.docker.com/r/labarrem/crypto-dashboard-ui)

 The first thing to do is to choose the base directory for the installation.
 Let's call it *CRYPTO_HOME*.

 In a terminal, enter the following commands: